- Facilities Planning & Campus Development (FPC)

 - Why are some of the outside lights on during daylight hours?

-Answer: Occasional maintenance on exterior lighting requires that all exterior lights in an area be turned on to assess what repairs need to be made.
+Answer: Most likely there is an error in the digital programming system.
+Occasional maintenance on exterior lighting requires that all exterior lights in an area be turned on to assess what repairs need to be made.
 If you see that the same exterior lights are consistently on over a period of time please submit a work request so we can assess the lighting controls for that area.

 - Why don’t we use LED lights on campus?

-Answer: LED lighting was installed in numerous locations, interior and exterior, as part of the Health & Sciences Building project.
-This summer (2014) many of the campus parking lots are being converted to LED lighting.
-This project was funded by the state with energy conservation funds from state Proposition 39.
+Answer: We are continually converting to LED around our campus.
+Our parking lots are lit by 100% LED lighting fixtures.
+Part of this project was funded by the state with energy conservation funds from state Proposition 39.
 LED lighting is a relatively new technology that has a high upfront cost which presently makes payback periods relatively high.
 As the technology matures and costs come down, LED lighting will become the standard due to the significant energy savings.

 - What are GFCI electrical outlets?